pandorasNox/presentations/04-local-kubernetes-development/lokude-notes.md

 - what kind of role do I fullfill
 - what kind of workflow needs this role?

-what kind of workflow do you need (based on your position)
+what kind of workflow do you need (based on your role)

 -----